cmndrsn/ggcommonality/README.md

 You can add percentile-based bootstrap confidence intervals using the `ci_ggcommonality` function.
-The `resample_type` argument specifies whether to generate random-$x$ confidence intervals or fixed-$x$ confidence intervals.
-The [online appendices](https://www.john-fox.ca/Companion/) to Fox and Weisberg (2018) provide useful explanations and examples of both types.
-If `by = "partition"`, confidence intervals represent the sum of unique and joint effects for individual commonality partitions.
-Otherwise, if `by = "common"`, separate confidence intervals are generated for the sum of unique effects and the sum of joint effects.
+The `resample_type` argument specifies whether to generate random-*x* confidence intervals or fixed-*x* confidence intervals.
+The [appendices](https://www.john-fox.ca/Companion/) to Fox and Weisberg (2018) provide useful explanations and examples of both types.
+If `stack_by = "partition"`, confidence intervals represent the sum of unique and joint effects for individual commonality partitions.
+Otherwise, if `stack_by = "common"`, separate confidence intervals are generated for the sum of unique effects and the sum of joint effects.

-## Adding random-$x$ bootstrap confidence intervals
+## Adding random-*x* bootstrap confidence intervals

 ``` r
 p +